 Best Hawaiian Restaurant: Highway Inn

-Our choice if you want Hawaiian food in Honolulu is the Highway Inn.
+If you want Hawaiian food in Honolulu, our choice is the Highway Inn.
 You can try the same food as at the Poi Factory, but the Highway Inn is a short drive from Waikiki.
-The restaurant is casual, and the food is served on cafeteria-style trays, but it's still a nice place for lunch or dinner.
+The restaurant is casual and served on cafeteria-style trays, but it’s still a nice place for lunch or dinner.

 The restaurant is located at the SALT complex outside of Waikiki.
-There are also several other restaurants, cafes, a craft beer bar, and other businesses, so you might want to hang out a while.
+Several other restaurants, cafes, a craft beer bar, and other businesses are nearby, so you might want to hang out for a while.

 Best Hawaiian Food You Might Not Try: Spam Musubi